 Step 1: Request a review of your site by the SiteFarm team (Optional)

 - We want you to feel happy and confident about your web presence, and are as invested as you are in helping put your best foot forward.
 If you're interested in having us glance over your site, we can help you spot any points of concern and make suggestions to improve the overall look and function of your site.
 Make your request at firstname.lastname@example.org.

 Step 2: Gather your current web site information if you have one

 Do you currently have a URL?
 If not, you'll need to get one and you can do that by contacting the campus host clerk at email@example.com.

-NOTE: If you will be using a sub.subdomain.ucdavis.edu domain name, please alert firstname.lastname@example.org so we can configure the SSL certificate appropriately.
+NOTE: If you will be using a sub.subdomain.ucdavis.edu domain name, including www.yoursitename.ucdavis.edu, please alert firstname.lastname@example.org so we can configure the SSL certificate appropriately.
 If you do not, your site will show a security error.
-Be aware that this sub.subdomain set up does require additional steps to configure and if you have a specific launch date in mind, please note that these SSL certificates will be added at the end of each month and take a few days for the configuration process to be completed.
+Be aware that this sub.subdomain set up does require additional steps to configure and if you have a specific launch date in mind, please note that these SSL certificates will be added at the end of each month as they take two-to-three weeks to process.